A: London, England, United Kingdom

 Every Saturday, from March 31, 1832 to October 31, 1845.
 English writer and publisher Charles Knight published The Penny Magazine sponsored by the Society for the Diffusion of Useful Knowledge (SDUK).
-Each issue of the magazine, which was marketed to the English working classes and the developing middle class, consisted of 8 pages—one printed sheet, on which four pages were printed on each side, and then folded twice— liberally illustrated with wood engravings.
+Each weekly issue of the magazine, which was marketed to the English working classes and the developing middle class, consisted of 8 pages—one printed sheet, on which four pages were printed on each side, and then folded twice— liberally illustrated with wood engravings.
 The images allowed even the semi-literate to derive enjoyment from its pages.
 The images were particularly important as in 1832 over 75% of school children in England were illiterate, and another 300,000 did not attend school during the first year of publication of the magazine.
 Similarly, in 1841 over 30% of males and nearly 50% of females remained illiterate.
 Using illustrations, Knight and the Society for the Diffusion of Useful Knowledge were able to appeal to an audience with limited reading skills, while also enabling self-education.
 The illustrations became highly popular with Knight’s target audience; during the years of its existence the magazine published 1,887 illustrated articles, and was the first large circulation magazine to be extensively illustrated.
 However, the cost of the wood engravings forced Knight eventually to raise the price of the magazine to 4d per issue, reducing its circulation and commercial success.
 Throughout the 13 years in which the magazine was published it contained only positive, educational content, free of any scandals, or sensationalism.

 The idea of publishing a large circulation magazine to promote "useful knowledge" among the working and middle classes did not originate with Knight or the SDUK.
-Six months earlier, in October 1831, Emile de Girardin launched the Journal des connaissances utiles.
+Six months earlier, in Paris on October 1831, Emile de Girardin launched the monthly Journal des connaissances utiles.
 However that magazine had a more modest format and featured very few basic woodcuts.

 As its title indicated, The Penny Magazine first sold for only a penny per issue, the price being the same anywhere within the United Kingdom, making the magazine affordable to virtually anyone.
 In the April 7, 1832 issue Knight published an essay by the American writer, educator and politician Edward Everett entitled "Advantages of the Diffusion of Knowledge" about the value of education in improving the mass of society, a view that Knight, and other members of the Society for the Diffusion of Useful Knowledge, sponsor of the magazine, undoubtedly shared.
 Besides literary and historical books, Knight, sometimes in cooperation with the SDUK, published many works oriented toward social and economic reform.
 Among the most famous books that Knight published during the 1830s were all four editions of Charles' Babbage's On the Economy of Machinery and Manufactures.
 Coincidentally, Knight published the first edition of Babbage's book the same year that he began publication of The Penny Magazine with the SDUK.